krayin/krayin-docs/docs/1.x/api/wishlists.md

 ## Get all wishlists

 You can also get all the wishlists of store's customers.
-To get the wishlists, customer must be logged-in to the Bagisto store.
+To get the wishlists, customer must be logged-in to the Krayin store.

 - Headers